alexbudy/urlDiffCheck/README.md

 **NOTE:**  To be able to send python email through the gmail SMTP server you will need to generate an 'application-specific' password.
 [Here](https://support.google.com/accounts/answer/185833) is Google's page regarding this.
 Simply generate a password here, then paste it into `checkURLNoTask.py` script in the password field to allow email sending.
 **CAREFUL** - make sure to remove this password when committing - otherwise this password may become available to the public!
 **NOTE2:** My script, due to some package dependencies, requires Python 3.
 If you do not have the latest python version (as is the case with the default EC2 Amazon server out of box) or Python 3 is not the default Python version, a simple solution is to change the `python` keyword to `python34`, as in `python34 checkURLNoTask.py`

 ### Method 2 - Windows Methods
 Here are some of the methods I tried to give me results:
 * You may put my `bashScript.sh`, or any bash script for that matter, into the Task Scheduler to schedule the script to run upon machine startup, machine unlocking, etc.  The drawback here is that you will only get alerts when your machine is awake.
 Refer to [this](http://www.howtogeek.com/123393/how-to-automatically-run-programs-and-set-reminders-with-the-windows-task-scheduler/) guide for more details:
-* You my put a **shortcut copy** of `bashScript.sh` into your Windows Startup folder, where it will be run on startup.
+* You may put a **shortcut copy** of `bashScript.sh` into your Windows Startup folder, where it will be run on startup.
 Same problem as above.
 Find where your Startup folder is by pressing Start -> Type run.exe -> type `shell:startup`
 * Upload your python script to a www.pythonanywhere.com account, where you can run small python programs in the cloud for free.
 I thought this would be the best method because with a free account I'd be able to run my simple script but unfortunately the site I want to check is not whitelisted for a free account.

 Other solutions - interested to hear.
 Without paying, I was not able to figure out a way thus far to make this happen.
 Perhaps deploying Django on a Heroku service with the script somehow deployed would be acceptable, but I have yet to try this.